orsonteodoro/oiledmachine-overlay/SECURITY.md

 [3] Understaffed and outdated hardware to fix issues

-[4] There a lot of wrongs with this upstream project that make Electron look more safer.
+[4] There a lot of wrongs with this upstream project that make Electron look
+    more safer.

-[5] It makes production look more polished and professional but has a slight lower security score than the actual browser.
+[5] It makes production look more polished and professional but has a slight
+    lower security score than the actual browser.

+[6] When the release is the same as the upstream release at that time and
+    dependencies are up-to-date secure, it is security-critical.
+If it is an outdated release, it is rated for casual/entertainment use only.

 ### Small packages cases